Eric McNulty

-Eric James McNulty is an American author, academic, and public speaker whose work is focused on leadership in crisis and change.
+Eric James McNulty is an American author, academic, and public speaker known for work on leadership in crisis and organizational change.
 He is associate director of the National Preparedness Leadership Initiative (NPLI) at Harvard University and an instructor at the Harvard T.H.
 Chan School of Public Health.

 Education

-McNulty obtained a BA in economics from the University of Massachusetts Amherst, and a Master of Arts in Leadership from Lesley University.
+McNulty obtained a BA in economics from the University of Massachusetts Amherst, and a Master of Arts in leadership from Lesley University.

 Biography

 Research and academic writing

-McNulty’s research is focused on leadership in critical high-pressure situations, such as the Boston Marathon bombing response, on which he led efforts to understand cooperative leadership through swarm intelligence.
-The principles derived through this research have been cited as a model for crisis leadership and emergency response.
+McNulty's research concerns leadership during crisis, such as the Boston Marathon bombing response, for which he coauthored work on cooperative leadership through swarm intelligence.

 McNulty authored a paper applying learning from neuroscience and psychology to crisis leader development.
 He was also the lead author on a paper on applying artificial intelligence to tools for developing situational awareness and making decisions in crisis conditions.

 McNulty has contributed to the evolution of the Meta-leadership framework, and is co-author of chapters on the topic in the Oxford Research Encyclopedia of Politics, Ciottone's Disaster Medicine (3rd ed.), and The McGraw-Hill Homeland Security Handbook: The Definitive Guide for Law Enforcement, EMT, and all other Security Professionals (2nd ed.).

 He has also co-authored a chapter on proximate versus ultimate approaches to leadership in The SAGE Encyclopedia of Leadership Studies (Vol 1-2) and on intuition and crisis leadership in Bursting the Big Data Bubble: The Case for Intuition-based Decision-Making.